-Manshead CE Academy is part of the Diocese of St Albans Multi Academy Trust (DSAMAT).
+Manshead CE Academy joined the Diocese of St Albans Multi Academy Trust (DSAMAT) on May 2017

 DSAMAT was founded by the Diocese of St Albans, and is a Trust working with schools across Bedfordshire and Hertfordshire.
 The DSAMAT community has a strong commitment to a shared mission.